 The suit claims that the NHL encouraged a culture of violence which led to fights and his abuse of prescription pain pills.
 Derek began playing hockey at the age of five and by his teenage years he stood at 6’4”.
 His father regrets encouraging him to take boxing lessons, which aided his ability to fight on the ice.
 Derek was 6’7” and 265 pounds when he joined the Houston Aeros of the American Hockey League.
 After entering the NHL, Derek fought other players regularly, hurt his shoulder, and had back surgery—all were treated with pain medications.
 In 2010, Derek became a free agent and signed a contract worth $6.5 million with the Rangers.
 His addiction to the medications was in full-swing, and he broke his nose twice in fights.
 He ended up only participating in 22 games and would not return to play again.
 He exhibited concussion symptoms and nausea and unsuccessfully sought drug treatment.
 He was found dead in 2011 in a Minneapolis apartment.

 Colorado Law Firm for Cases of Wrongful Death

-The careless and negligent actions of an individual or organization can lead to personal injuries or even death.
-Fortunately for those in Colorado, The Law Firm of Jeremy Rosenthal is a champion for injury victims who deserve much needed financial compensation.
+The careless and negligent actions of an individual or organization can lead to severe injuries or even death.
+Fortunately for those in Colorado, the Denver injury lawyers at the Law Firm of Jeremy Rosenthal is a champion for injury victims who deserve much needed financial compensation.
 The cases are taken on a contingency basis, meaning you will not owe legal fees until we secure a verdict or settlement on your behalf.
 Contact the office in Denver today at (303) 825-2223 to review your case.